CiaranOriordan93/Photography-Website/README.md

 1. The demo button when hovered over causes the text above it to shift slightly.
 At 900px breakpoint it causes the elements below it to shift also.

-2. Nav bar breaks below 900px.
-This will be fixed when I finish a new mobile friendly nav bar built with JS. (in progress)